Kostr/UEFI-Lessons/README.md

-These series of lessons are intendend to get you started with UEFI programming with the help of TianoCore.
+These series of lessons are intendend to get you started with UEFI programming in Linux with the help of TianoCore.

 Lessons description: